Where does Boris Johnson stand in the pantheon of modern British prime ministers?

 He’s clearly not in the Churchill or Thatcher first class, and his personal flaws and precipitate fall from power means he’s demoted below the likes of Blair and Wilson in the second division.
 However, Brexit and his election success put him above May and Cameron, writes Sean O’Grady

-The jury’s out”, to use a fashionable phrase, on Boris Johnson's position in a notional league table of prime ministers – and almost literally so as the House of Commons Committee on Privileges is yet to deliver its verdict on whether Johnson knowingly misled parliament about “Partygate”.
+The jury’s out”, to use a fashionable phrase, on Boris Johnson’s position in a notional league table of prime ministers – and almost literally so, as the House of Commons committee of privileges is yet to deliver its verdict on whether Johnson knowingly misled parliament about Partygate.

-If they find he did - and the judgement will likely be a bit fuzzy - and, basically, he was indeed guilty of lying to MPs then that is traditionally a resigning-in-disgrace matter.
-Of course he’ll no longer be PM but he would be under moral if not political pressure to quit the Commons, though one of his defining characteristics as we have learned is his ability to ignore such influences.
+If they find that he did – and the judgement will likely be a bit fuzzy – and, basically, that he was indeed guilty of lying to MPs, then that is traditionally a resigning-in-disgrace matter.
+Of course, he’ll no longer be PM, but he would be under moral if not political pressure to quit the Commons, though one of his defining characteristics, as we have learned, is his ability to ignore such influences.

 Yes, you might argue, but the public never minded about any of that.
 They knew they weren’t getting a saint.
 Johnson’s private life was an open book, and not a particularly uplifting one.
 His ministers and some of his MPs fussed about such things, and that’s why his premiership was so short – but didn’t he get the big calls right?
 What about Brexit?